Live event support: Introduction

 Live event visual amplification is the display of live and pre-recorded images as a part of a live stage event.
 Visual amplification began when films, projected onto a stage, added characters or background information to a production.

-35 mm motion picture projectors became available in 1910 - but which theatre or opera company first used a movie in a stage production is not known.
+35 mm motion picture projectors became available in 1910 – but which theatre or opera company first used a movie in a stage production is not known.
 In 1935, less costly 16 mm film equipment allowed many other performance groups and school theaters to use motion pictures in productions.

-In 1970, closed circuit video cameras and videocassette machines became available and Live Event Visual Amplification came of age.
+In 1970, closed circuit video cameras and videocassette machines became available and live event visual amplification came of age.
 For the first time live closeups of stage performers could be displayed in real time.
-These systems also made it possible to show pre-recorded videos that added information & visual intensity to a live event.
+These systems also made it possible to show pre-recorded videos that added information and visual intensity to a live event.

 One of the first video touring systems was created by video designer TJ McHose in 1975 for the rock band The Tubes using black and white television monitors.

 In 1978, TJ McHose designed a touring color video system that enlarged performers at the Kool Jazz Festivals in sports stadiums across the United States.

 Live event visual reinforcement

 Introduction

 Live event visual reinforcement is the addition of projected lighting effects and images onto any type of performance venue.

-Visual Reinforcement began more than 2000 years ago.
-In China during the Han Dynasty, Shadow puppetry was invented to "bring back to life" Emperor Wu's favorite concubine.
-Mongolian troops spread Shadow play throughout Asia and the Middle East in the 13th century.
+Visual reinforcement began more than 2000 years ago.
+In China, during the Han dynasty, shadow puppetry was invented to "bring back to life" Emperor Wu's favorite concubine (reigned 141 to 87 BCE).
+Mongolian troops spread shadow play throughout Asia and the Middle East in the 13th century.
 Shadow puppetry reached Taiwan in 1650, and missionaries brought it to France in 1767.

-The next major advance in Visual reinforcement for events was the magic lantern, first conceptualized by Giovanni Battista della Porta in his 1558 work Magiae naturalis.
-The Magic Lantern became practical by 1750 with the oil lamp and glass lenses.
+The next major advance in visual reinforcement for events was the magic lantern, first conceptualized by Giovanni Battista della Porta in his 1558 work Magiae naturalis.
+The magic lantern became practical by 1750 with the oil lamp and glass lenses.
 Special effect animation attachments were added in the 1830s.
-In 1854, the Ambrotype positive photographic process on glass made Magic lantern slide creation much less expensive.
+In 1854, the ambrotype positive photographic process on glass made magic lantern slide creation much less expensive.

 Magic lanterns were greatly improved by the application of limelight to live stage production in 1837 at Covent Garden Theatre and improved again when electric arc lighting became available in 1880.

 In 1910, Adolf Linnebach invented the Linnebach lantern, a lensless wide angle glass slide projector.

 In 1933, the Gobo metal shadow pattern for the ellipsoidal spotlight allowed images to appear and disappear by dimmer control.

 In 1935, 16 mm Kodachrome film projectors added the first fully animated visual reinforcement to live events.